 - Ontario has clear guidelines and standards for how to communicate patients’ personal health information (PHI) via mobile devices, and BlackBerry is helping Grand River Hospital meet them, said Lavoie.
 “BlackBerry has the only tool I’ve found that will provide a healthcare setting with an end-to-end secure mobile solution, meaning it protects data in transit and data at rest,” she said.

-- Lavoie noted the value they’ve gotten from BBM Protected’s abilities to let staff see who is on call; communicate with a team about a specific patient; find a person in a contact list through a standardized professional naming convention; and create priority for messages.
+- Lavoie noted the value they’ve gotten from BBM Enterprise’s (formerly known as BBM Protected) abilities to let staff see who is on call; communicate with a team about a specific patient; find a person in a contact list through a standardized professional naming convention; and create priority for messages.

 - Padfield said BBM paired with Oculys Health Informatics tools has improved visibility into how patients flow through the system, which helps them predict and optimize the flow and eliminate bottlenecks.

 - Before the new systems came online, the average wait time for a Chatham-Kent emergency department patient to get into an inpatient room was 9.3 hours; today it’s down to 3 hours, a 67% decrease.